 Commercial Heating and Cooling segment, by application, is expected to grow at the highest CAGR during the forecast period

-Application-wise, the geothermal energy market is segmented into power-generation, residential heating and cooling, commercial heating and cooling, and others.
+Application-wise, the geothermal market size is segmented into power-generation, residential heating and cooling, commercial heating and cooling, and others.
 In commercial, Geothermal Energy is mainly utilized for commercial applications like space and water heating.
 Due to the continuous adoption of geothermal energy in the office buildings to reduce electricity consumption.
 Many of the warehouses used geothermal energy to heat up asphalt to desired temperatures.
 Demand for energy by smaller business establishments for heating and cooling purposes supports the growth in the geothermal market for commercial heating and cooling.

 By Temperature, the low temperature segment is expected to be the second-largest during the forecast period

-The geothermal energy market can be categorized into three broad groups according to temperature: low temperature, medium temperature, and high temperature.
+The geothermal energy industry can be categorized into three broad groups according to temperature: low temperature, medium temperature, and high temperature.
 Generally, low-temperature geothermal resources are used directly for heating and recreation applications.
 Geothermal heat can almost be tapped anywhere in the world and used directly as a source of heat.
 This heat energy is mainly found in pockets of low-temperature zones that are normally found a few meters below ground.
 People have used these pockets of geothermal energy for cooking, comfort, and healing since time immemorial.
 Growth in the low temperature segment is attributed to easy availability through vents and geysers, and an increase in adaptation of geothermal heat pumps at home.

 Asia Pacific is expected to be the largest geothermal energy market during the forecast period

-The Asia-Pacific region is expected to be the largest in the geothermal energy market in 2021 and is also the fastest-growing region.
+The Asia-Pacific region is expected to be the largest in the geothermal energy market size in 2021 and is also the fastest-growing region.
 Most of the countries in the region of Asia-Pacific are now focusing on the geothermal energy to meet the ever-increasing demand of electricity and also to accomplish the net zero emission goal of CO2.
 Geothermal resources are aplenty in Indonesia, New Zealand, and other Asia-Pacific countries and can be gainfully employed as sources of climate-friendly energy in all weathers.
 Large investments are thus being made, both by the governments and private companies.

 Key Market Players